Music Publishing vs Distribution (Full Breakdown)

 The streaming platform will pay you a mechanical fee every time somebody downloads/streams a song from iTunes or stream it through an app like Apple Music or Spotify.

-Music distributors (such as CD baby pro publishing or Boost Collective) make sure that all international royalties go to the right performing artist and record labels.
+Music distributors (such as CD Baby Pro Publishing or Boost Collective) make sure that all international royalties go to the right performing artist and record labels.

 Why Mechanical royalties are linked to your master recording